-Three Months Ended Six Months Ended
+Three N Months Ended Nine Months Ended

-June 28, J une 29, June 28, J une 29,
+September 27 September 27, September 28, September 28,

 (Dollars in millions) 2014 2013 2014 2013

-Net sales \$ 53.0 \$ 74.8 \$ 106.9 \$ 147.8
+Net sales \$ 51.6 \$ 73.6 \$ 158.5 \$ 221.4

-Operating income \$ 6.1 \$ 15.0 \$ 4.4 \$ 28.0
+Operating income \$ 15.0 \$ 13.4 \$ 19.5 \$ 41.4

-Net sales for the Power segment decreased \$21.8 million and \$40.9 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
-The decreases reflect lower spot market rates and, to a lesser extent, lower volumes.
-Although management cannot predict future spot market rates, sales volumes for the remainder of 2014 are anticipated to be lower than 2013 as a result of Seaboard providing notice to cancel the short-term leasing of one power generating facility, as further discussed in Note 9 to the Condensed Consolidated Financial Statements.
+Net sales for the Power segment decreased \$22.0 million and \$62.9 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
+The decrease for the three month period primarily reflects lower volumes.
+The decrease for the nine month period reflects lower volumes and, to a lesser extent, lower spot market rates.
+Although management cannot predict future spot market rates, sales volumes for the remainder of 2014 are anticipated to be lower than 2013 as a result of Seaboard cancelling the short-term leasing of a power generating facility on September 3, 2014, as further discussed in Note 9 to the Condensed Consolidated Financial Statements.

-Operating income decreased \$8.9 million and \$23.6 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
-The decreases primarily reflect lower spot market rates and, to a lesser extent, lower volumes partially offset by lower fuel costs per kilowatt hour generated.
+Operating income increased \$1.6 million and decreased \$21.9 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
+Included in operating income for the three month period of 2014 was a gain on sale of assets of \$5.0 million as discussed in Note 9 to the Condensed Consolidated Financial Statements.
+Excluding this gain, operating income for the three month period decreased as a result of lower volumes.
+The decrease for the nine month period primarily reflects lower spot market rates and lower volumes partially offset by lower fuel costs per kilowatt hour generated.
 Management cannot predict future fuel costs or the extent that spot market rates will fluctuate compared to fuel costs.
-However, based on recent market conditions, management currently anticipates positive operating income for this segment for the remainder of 2014, although lower than 2013 excluding any potential gains as discussed in Note 9 to the Condensed Consolidated Financial Statements.
+Based on recent market conditions, management currently cannot predict if this segment will be profitable for the remainder of 2014.